 - 2.25 ounces sliced black olives (1 small can)

 - ½-¾ cup grape tomatoes halved

 - 4-6 ounces shredded Monterey jack or cheddar cheese

 - 1 lime cut into wedges

 - sour cream

 - taco sauce

-- Coat chicken breasts with taco seasoning and bake for 20 minutes or until chicken reads 165 degrees on an instant-read thermometer.
-Shred the chicken.
+- Coat both sides of the chicken with taco seasoning and place on a parchment paper-lined sheet pan.
+Drizzle with a little oil.
+Bake for 15-20 minutes or until chicken reads 165 degrees on an instant-read thermometer.
+Cool slightly and slice.

 - Assemble the taco bowls.
-Layer tortilla chips with chicken, cheese, lettuce and remaining toppings.
+Layer Doritos with chicken and all of the fixings.